MinecraftForge/Documentation/docs/concepts/registries.md

   @ObjectHolder("minecraft:creeper")
   public static Entity creeper = null;              // Annotation present. [public static] is required.
                                                     // The registry has not been specified on the field.
-                                                    // Therefore, THIS WILL PRODUCE AN EXCEPTION.
+                                                    // Therefore, THIS WILL PRODUCE A COMPILE-TIME EXCEPTION.

   @ObjectHolder(registryName = "potion")
   public static final Potion levitation = null;     // Annotation present. [public static] is required. [final] is optional.
                                                     // Registry name is explicitly defined: "minecraft:potion"
                                                     // Resource location is not specified on the field
-                                                    // Therefore, THIS WILL PRODUCE AN EXCEPTION.
+                                                    // Therefore, THIS WILL PRODUCE A COMPILE-TIME EXCEPTION.
 }
 ```